 There are various tools that can be used during the CI/CD pipeline as mentioned above.
 This section discusses some of them in brief.

 Version Control Systems

-- Git – It is a free and open source distributed version control system.
+- Git – It is a free and open-source distributed version control system.
 It was created by Linus Torvalds and was released in 2005.
 Its latest version 2.27 was released in June 2020.
-Some of the advantages of Git are distributed development where the developer has a local repository, branching model and better security controls.
+Some of the advantages of Git are distributed development where the developer has a local repository, a branching model, and better security controls.

 - Maven – It is a build automation tool written in Java.
 It was developed by Apache Software Foundation in 2004.
 Its latest version 3.6.3 was released in November 2019.
 Maven has plugins for C/C++ and .NET framework.
 Maven provides dependency management, easy project setup, and a common structure for all projects.

 - Apache Ant – Ant is an open-source software tool for automating build processes.
 It is written in Java and its latest version 1.10.8 was released in May 2020.

 - Jenkins – It is a widely used, free, and open-source automation CI/CD tool helping in automating steps of software development such as building, testing, and deploying.
 It was created by Kohsuke Kawaguchi in 2011.

 It is written in Java and its latest version 2.240 was released in June 2020.
 Some of the advantages of Jenkins are that it is easy to use and easily configurable, it allows integration with various tools using plugins and it is platform-independent.

 - TeamCity – It is a CI server developed by JetBrains in 2006.
 It is written in Java and its latest version 2019.2 was released in December 2019.
 It is not free, but it offers a free plan where users can get 100 build configurations.

 Benefits of TeamCity include the ability to run multiple builds and tests on different platforms simultaneously and the integration of third-party reports.